The Bronx: Change

-Bootleggers and gangs were active in the Bronx during Prohibition (1920–1933).
+Bootleggers and gangs were active in the Bronx during Prohibition, between 1920 and 1933.
 Irish, Italian, Jewish, and Polish gangs smuggled in most of the illegal whiskey, and the oldest sections of the borough became poverty-stricken.
-Enright declared that speakeasies were home to "the vicious elements, bootleggers, gamblers and their friends in all walks of life" cooperating to "evade the law, escape punishment for their crimes, or to deter the police from doing their duty".
+Police Commissioner Richard Enright said that speakeasies provided a place for "the vicious elements, bootleggers, gamblers and their friends in all walks of life" to cooperate and to "evade the law, escape punishment for their crimes, [and] to deter the police from doing their duty".

-Between 1930 and 1960, moderate and upper income Bronxites (predominantly non-Hispanic Whites) began to relocate from the borough's southwestern neighborhoods.
-This migration has left a mostly poor African American and Hispanic (largely Puerto Rican) population in the West Bronx.
-One significant factor that shifted the racial and economic demographics was the construction of Co-op City, built to house middle-class residents in family-sized apartments.
+Between 1930 and 1960, moderate and upper income Bronxites, predominantly non-Hispanic Whites, began to relocate from the borough's southwestern neighborhoods.
+This migration has left a mostly poor African American and Hispanic, largely Puerto Rican, population in the West Bronx.
+A significant factor that shifted the racial and economic demographics was the construction of Co-op City, built to house middle-class residents in family-sized apartments.
 The high-rise complex played a significant role in draining middle-class residents from older tenement buildings in the borough's southern and western fringes.
 Most predominantly non-Hispanic White communities today are in the eastern and northwestern sections of the borough.

 From the mid-1960s to the early 1980s, the quality of life changed for some Bronx residents.
 Historians and social scientists have suggested many factors, including the theory that Robert Moses' Cross Bronx Expressway destroyed existing residential neighborhoods and created instant slums, as put forward in Robert Caro's biography The Power Broker.
 Another factor in the Bronx's decline may have been the development of high-rise housing projects, particularly in the South Bronx.
 Yet another factor may have been a reduction in the real estate listings and property-related financial services offered in some areas of the Bronx, such as mortgage loans or insurance policies—a process known as redlining.
 Others have suggested a "planned shrinkage" of municipal services, such as fire-fighting.
 There was also much debate as to whether rent control laws had made it less profitable (or more costly) for landlords to maintain existing buildings with their existing tenants than to abandon or destroy those buildings.